 It’s not uncommon to see wealthy Arabs and Mainland Chinese alike – people almost certainly bringing capital with them.

 Kuala Lumpur isn’t as large as Bangkok, Jakarta, or some other Asian cities.
 But it has several distinct neighborhoods where expats tend to buy real estate.

 In Kuala Lumpur’s center, the Petronas Twin Towers rise into the clouds while megamalls, condos, hotels and office buildings surround it.
 Malaysia’s largest city certainly has one of Asia’s best skylines.

-The further away you get from Pavilion Mall, the Petronas Twin Towers, or any monorail station, the lower prices get.
-One of the more up-and-coming areas is around Bukit Ceylon near KL Tower.
-The nearest monorail station is a bit far away, but it’s perched up on a hill in an otherwise central neighborhood.
+One of the most up-and-coming areas is around Bukit Ceylon near KL Tower.
+The nearest metro station is a bit far away, but it’s perched up on a hill in an otherwise central neighborhood.

 Home to Kuala Lumpur’s central train station, KL Sentral is a master-planned business district near the city center with hotels, condominiums, offices, and transport options abound.

 Perhaps most importantly, KL Sentral allows easy access to and from both the city’s international airports through the airport rail link.
-This alone has made the neighborhood popular with expats and those who travel a lot.
+This alone makes the neighborhood popular with expats and those who travel a lot.